encody/borsh-cli/README.md

           Print version information
 ```

-Generally, every sub-command will read from STDIN and output to STDOUT unless the `-i`/`--input` flag or `-o`/`--output` flags are specified, respectively.
+Generally, every sub-command will read from STDIN and output to STDOUT unless the optional `[INPUT_PATH] [OUTPUT_PATH]` positional arguments are specified, respectively.

 ## Examples